mapbox/mapbox-gl-boundaries/README.md

 In your `<script>` add this line after initializing your `map`:
 ```
-new mapboxgl.setBoundaries('IN'); // Switch the disputed area boundaries to the Indian version
+nmapboxgl.removeDispute(map, 'IN');; // Remove the disputed boundaries for India
 ```

 ### Features
-- Switch the boundary of a disputed are for a particular country
+- Switch the boundary of a disputed area for a particular country

 ### Developing and Testing Mapbox GL JS plugins